Ayoub-sadaoui/say-note-documentation/LATEX_TEMPLATE_README.md

 mkdir -p output

 # Compile the document (run multiple times for references)
-pdflatex -interaction=nonstopmode -output-directory=output voicenotion_template.tex
+pdflatex -interaction=nonstopmode -output-directory=output SayNote_template.tex
-pdflatex -interaction=nonstopmode -output-directory=output voicenotion_template.tex
+pdflatex -interaction=nonstopmode -output-directory=output SayNote_template.tex
-pdflatex -interaction=nonstopmode -output-directory=output voicenotion_template.tex
+pdflatex -interaction=nonstopmode -output-directory=output SayNote_template.tex
 ```

 ## Customizing the Template

 ### Adding Your Content

-1. Edit `voicenotion_template.tex` to replace placeholder content with your actual content.
+1. Edit `SayNote_template.tex` to replace placeholder content with your actual content.
-2. Modify `voicenotion_toc_structure.tex` to match your specific document structure.
+2. Modify `SayNote_toc_structure.tex` to match your specific document structure.
 3. Update or add sections as needed to match your documentation requirements.
 4. Replace placeholder images with actual screenshots and diagrams.
 5. Customize the cover page with your project details and university information.

 ### Creating Detailed Content

-For each major section of the document, you can create separate .tex files (similar to `voicenotion_introduction.tex`):
+For each major section of the document, you can create separate .tex files (similar to `SayNote_introduction.tex`):

-1. Create a file for each chapter (e.g., `voicenotion_chapter1.tex`)
+1. Create a file for each chapter (e.g., `SayNote_chapter1.tex`)
 2. Add your content using the proper LaTeX formatting
 3. Include these files in the main template using `\input{filename}`

 ### Modifying the Appearance

-- Colors: The template defines VoiceNotion brand colors at the beginning of the main file.
+- Colors: The template defines SayNote brand colors at the beginning of the main file.
 You can adjust these to match your brand guidelines.
 - Fonts: The template uses standard LaTeX fonts.
 You can modify these by adding font packages.
 - Layout: Page margins and spacing can be adjusted in the `\geometry` settings.
 - Table of Contents: Formatting of the TOC can be adjusted using the `tocloft` package settings.

 ### Adding Diagrams and Figures

-The `voicenotion_diagrams.tex` file contains TikZ code for various diagrams.
+The `SayNote_diagrams.tex` file contains TikZ code for various diagrams.
 You can:

 1. Modify existing diagrams to reflect your actual architecture and workflows.
 2. Add new diagrams using the same styling for consistency.